 How to Make Sugar Cookies – Step by Step Photos

-Add the egg and the teaspoon of vanilla to the creamed butter and mix to incorporate.
+Add 1 large egg and 1 tsp of vanilla to the creamed butter and use your hand mixer to combine them.

-In a separate bowl, mix the 2 cups of all-purpose flour and the 3/4 teaspoon of baking powder.
+In a separate bowl, whisk 2 cups of all-purpose flour and 3/4 tsp of baking powder together until well combined.

 Place the dough between two sheets of parchment paper and roll the dough ¼ inch thick.
 Cool for thirty minutes in the fridge.
 Preheat your oven to 350°F.